datasciencetrialgit/ContactForm/README.md

 - Uses a honeypot field to block most bots.
 - For more security, add reCAPTCHA and validate it in the function.

+## Google Cloud IAM Permissions

+Your service account must have the following roles to deploy and manage Cloud Functions:
+- `roles/cloudfunctions.developer`
+- `roles/cloudfunctions.viewer`
+- `roles/iam.serviceAccountUser` (if deploying as another service account)

+You can grant these roles in the [Google Cloud Console IAM page](https://console.cloud.google.com/iam-admin/iam).

 ## License
 MIT